 My sister came to visit this past weekend, and her departure may have made me sadder than saying goodbye to any other person that’s come to visit me so far this year.
 We shopped, ate, talked and ate some more.
 We made trips to places we’ve visited together since we were teenagers in the city on vacation, and made memories at places I know we’ll be returning to come her next trip.

 Thanks for the visit boo. ♥

-Chris was in town for Labor Day weekend, during which I spent nearly 4 days eating my weight on some of NY’s most amazing drinks and dishes: Malbec at Extra Virgin, cheese from Aria, shrimp tacos at Mole (and a Kelsey Grammer sighting): we have a thing for the West Village.
-We also devoted one of those days to getting out of the city, and spent Monday wandering the town of Montauk… Duryea’s lobster roll reviews may have been some influence on our decision (and did not disappoint in the slightest,) but with the idea of summer ending before my next trip to Florida, it was an easy decision to make the 3 hour trip to the tip of the Hamptons.
-Though it was a grey day with some rain, and the height of the season just ending, I was thankful for.)
-Truthfully, it was no Destin or Rosemary, but it’s nice to know if I ever need a weekend escape, the Hamptons are just a bus ride away.
+Chris was in town for Labor Day weekend, during which I spent nearly 4 days eating my weight in some of my favorite dishes around NY: Malbec at Extra Virgin, cheese from Aria, shrimp tacos at Mole (and a Kelsey Grammer sighting).
+Curiosity got the best of us come Monday, so we headed to Montauk to see what all the fuss was about… Duryea’s lobster roll reviews may have been some influence on our decision, but my constant longing for Florida’s beaches made the 3 hour train ride to get there a little more bearable.
+It was a grey day with some rain, and with the height of the season just ending it was almost a ghost town (which I decided later I was thankful for.)
+Truthfully, it was no Destin or Rosemary, but it’s nice to know if I ever need to see the sea, the Hamptons can provide some consolation.

 I was in Boston for about 24 hours this past weekend for one of our final strings of our #BTSS events.
 Having never been to the city before I was excited to explore.
 Architecture of times past peaked through modern works of art and carefully maintained green grass, while potted flowers and plaques with history facts rounded nearly every corner I turned.
 Overall it was a beautiful few hours following a successful event… I’m anxious to return on a weekend when I have time to discover all of Boston’s charms.